-Taiwan opposition rushes to register candidates after collapse of joint bid
+Taiwan opposition registers separate candidates after collapse of unity bid

 Taiwan’s opposition parties to work together for January election

-The KMT chose pro-China media personality Jaw Shaw-kong as Hou’s running mate while the TPP chose one of its lawmakers Cynthia Wu.
+The KMT chose pro-China media personality Jaw Shaw-kong as Hou’s running mate while the TPP opted for one of its lawmakers Cynthia Wu.

 Terry Gou, the billionaire founder of Apple supplier Foxconn, announced in August he would run as an independent, but he lags far behind the other candidates in opinion polls, and it is not clear whether he will register with the elections commission by the 09:30 GMT Friday deadline.